KQM-git/TCL/docs/characters/dendro/alhaitham.md

 ---
-description: The current scribe of the Sumeru Akademiya, a man endowed with extraodinary intelligence and talent.
+description: The current scribe of the Sumeru Akademiya, a man endowed with extraordinary intelligence and talent.
 He lives free — free from the searching eyes of ordinary people, anyway.
 ---

 import char from '@site/src/data/characters/Alhaitham.json'